Private Investigators in Pain: Dealing with Common Health Concerns While on the Road

 Aging and the Investigator

-Many older investigators eventually leave the road, at least full time, and take on office or other assignments.
-Surveillance is rough on the body and the long and varied hours and other conditions may not be suitable for someone with heart disease, arthritis, or other age related problems.
+Many older investigators eventually leave the road, at least full time, and take on office-based assignments.
+Surveillance is rough on the body, and the long and varied hours and other conditions may not be suitable for someone with heart disease, arthritis, or other age-related problems.

 Take assignments that will be easier on your body, for instance: labor disputes.
 The work is usually 12 hour shifts, but often there is not much going on and you can leave your vehicle, walk around and yes, go to the washroom.
 Retail investigations and any other position where you will not be in a vehicle for hours may be a good idea in these cases.